draeger-lab/SBSCL/dev/README.md

 - Go to `Java => Code Style => Formatter`.
 - Click on `Import` and browse the config file from the dev folder and just click `Apply and Close`.
 - Now, format the code of any file by simply pressing `Ctrl+Shift+F`.

+The code styles are from the [Google Style Guides](https://google.github.io/styleguide/) that contains formatting config files for different languages.
+For more information, visit the [google/styleguide](https://github.com/google/styleguide) repository.